0bvim/integrations_engineering/README.md

     poetry install
     ```

+> You may need to add Poetry to your PATH, depending on your shell configuration.
+consult the [Poetry documentation](https://python-poetry.org/docs/#installing-with-the-official-installer) for details.

 3.  **Start MongoDB using Docker Compose**
     ```bash
     # If you have Docker and Docker Compose installed, you can start MongoDB with Docker Compose.